ViktYusk/BitcoinBruteForcer/README.md

 ### Point

-`Point` represents a Bitcoin public point which is a point on [`secp256k1` Curve](https://en.bitcoin.it/wiki/Secp256k1) which is a. k. a. *Bitcoin Curve*.
-It consists of two 256-bit keys `x` and `y`. `G` is the generator point. `ADDRESS0` is the first 4 bytes of the puzzle address.
+`Point` represents a Bitcoin public point which is a point on [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) which is a. k. a. *Bitcoin Curve*.
+It consists of two 256-bit keys `x` and `y`. `G` is the generator point.

-A point can be constructed either from two keys, or from `unsigned long long` private key as the corresponding public point (the last operation is quite slow).
+A point can be constructed either from two keys (`x` and `y`), or from a private key as the corresponding public point (the last operation is quite slow).

 The next principal methods for points are implemented:
 * `initialize` is a static method to initialize `gPowers` and `gMultiples` which are some useful pre-computed points